awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-schema-registry-api.md

 + `AccessDeniedException`
 + `ConcurrentModificationException`

-## DeleteSchema Action<a name="aws-glue-api-schema-registry-api-DeleteSchema"></a>
+## DeleteSchema Action \(Python: delete\_schema\)<a name="aws-glue-api-schema-registry-api-DeleteSchema"></a>

 Deletes the entire schema set, including the schema set and all of its versions\.
 To get the status of the delete operation, you can call `GetSchema` API after the asynchronous call\.
-Deleting a registry will disable all online operations for the schema, such as the `GetSchemaByDefinition`, and `RegisterSchemaVersion` APIs\.
+Deleting a registry will deactivate all online operations for the schema, such as the `GetSchemaByDefinition`, and `RegisterSchemaVersion` APIs\.

 **Request**
 + `SchemaId` – *Required:* A [SchemaId](#aws-glue-api-schema-registry-api-SchemaId) object\.